kerixyz/mat_stats_inference/README.md

 Hypotheses Testing

-For the purpose of this project, I will be using the average global sales as the 'ground truth' and run 4 hypothesis tests where I am comparing the average sales of NA against Global, EU against Global, JP against Global, and Other against Global
+For the purpose of this project, I will be using the average global sales as the 'ground truth' and run 4 hypothesis tests where I am comparing the average sales of NA against Global, EU against Global, JP against Global, and Other against Global Sales.
+The alpha for the t-test is 0.05 so the confidence level generated is 95%.

-Results of the t.test
+Below is the table of the results of the function t-test.

 | North America vs Global Sales | Europe vs Global Sales |
 | ----------------------------- | ---------------------- |